dart-lang/site-www/src/tools/pub/automated-publishing.md

    specifying the email of the service account created for publishing.
  * Grant the default Cloud Build service account permission to impersonate the service account created for publishing.
- * Create a `cloudbuild.yaml` file which obtains a temporary OIDC `id_token` and uses it for publishing to pub.dev
+ * Create a `cloudbuild.yaml` file that obtains a temporary OIDC `id_token` and uses it for publishing to pub.dev
  * Configure a Cloud Build trigger, for running the steps in `cloudbuild.yaml` in your project on Google Cloud Build.

-Following sections will outline how to complete these steps.
+The following sections outline how to complete these steps.

 {{site.alert.note}}
-  When you enable automated publishing from a _service account_ you must carefully review who has the ability to impersonate this service account, either by calling through APIs, exporting service account keys or through changing IAM permission in the cloud project.
+  When you enable automated publishing from a _service account_ you must carefully review who has the ability to impersonate this service account, either by calling through APIs, exporting service account keys, or through changing IAM permission in the cloud project.
   To learn more, check out [managing service account impersonation][11].
 {{site.alert.end}}